-4.20 OTHER CONDITIONS APPLICABLE TO THE OPERATIONAL ASPECTS OF THE PROJECT
+4.20 OTHER CONDITIONS APPLICABLE TO THE OPERATIONAL ASPECTS OF THE PROJECT a.
+Greenhouse Gas Best Management Practices - Operational items checked on the attached Voluntary Best Management Practices Checklist for Development

-- a.
-Greenhouse Gas Best Management Practices Operational items checked on the attached Voluntary Best Management Practices Checklist for Development Projects by the applicant, shall be implemented and evidence of implementation shall be provided to staff upon request. - b.
-Operational aspects of the projects will adhere to Napa County's Noise Control Regulations, as established within NCC Chapter 8.16.
+- Projects by the applicant, shall be implemented and evidence of implementation shall be provided to staff upon request. - b.
+Operational aspects of the projects will adhere to Napa County's Noise Control Regulations, as established within NCC Chapter 8.16. - c.
+Prior to obtaining final occupancy on the proposed winery structure or prior to the vegetation removal associated with P23-00325 (or whichever comes first), the applicant shall install a flow restrictor on the project well that restricts the flow of the project well to 10 gallons per minute or less.